Commodoreprime/rsyncmap/README.md

 # rsyncmap
-Python based rsync wrapper that allows controlling where files and directories should be copied on a per directory basis
+Python based rsync wrapper that allows controlling where files and directories should be copied to on a per directory basis

 ---
 ## Syntax

 The majority of time spent when using this wrapper will be in `.syncmap` files.
-They operate similarly to how `.gitignore` files work, that is, the file rules apply recursivly in the directory tree.
+They operate similarly to how `.gitignore` files work.

-There should be little overhead when translating to rsync commands to execute, WYSIWYG.

-All operators as a whole are optional.
+All operators are optional however the `.syncmap` file is required to exist in a directory for the directory to be copied (unless a directory higher up in the tree contains a `.syncmap` file).
+Effectivly, at least the root of the source directory must have a `.syncmap` file.

 The `.syncmap` file understands the following operations: